 There are adult brushes that just won’t work on the little ones, so when selecting the best detangling brush for kids, make sure it won’t damage their hair and their scalp and won’t have them screaming in pain.

 A good example of these brushes is Osensia’s Flexi Brush Nylon Bristles.
 This brush contains rare earth elements good for the hair and gently brushes through every strand to prevent damage.
 It also has a very lightweight handle that allows for a seamless but tight grip.

 When combing your child’s hair, be sure to do it from the end and brush your way up to the shaft.
-Aside from there’ll be less tears with this method, it also prevents some strands from breaking and their hair shedding too much.
+Aside from there’ll be fewer tears with this method, it also prevents some strands from breaking and their hair shedding too much.

 Cutting their hair regularly is another hair care tip every parent should remember.
 Trimming the hair after every two weeks will get rid of the split ends, keeping the hair as healthy as it can be.
 You can choose to hit the nearest salon for this or do it yourself at home, whichever your kid finds more comfortable.

 While using the best hair products is very much needed, it’s not everything you need to do.
 It is also crucial that you serve your kid foods that contain nutrients and minerals that promote hair growth and health.

 According to Healthline, the best of which is an egg.
 Yes, eggs help in your kid’s hair growth, as they are rich in protein that your kid’s mane oh-so needs.
 Spinach, too, has a good amount of vitamins A and C, the latter of which has an element called sebum that helps keep the hair moisturized.
 Avocados make a good choice as well, as this fruit is rich in vitamin E, which helps their hair grow naturally.